 Plant the seed 1-2 inches deep directly into fertile, well-drained soil along a wall or fence or where mature plants can be supported.
 Sunflowers are sun worshipers and need 6-8 hours of direct sun each day.
 They have long taproots and do best in loose, fertile soil, slightly alkaline, with good drainage.

-We recommend planting seeds from this mix approximately 1 foot apart in rows spaced about 2 -3 feet apart and allow room for trellis or support for the very tall sunflower species.
+We recommend planting seeds from this mix approximately 1 foot apart in rows spaced about 2 -3 feet apart and allowing room for a trellis or support for the very tall sunflower species.
 The shorter species will fill in the lower areas.

 Sunflowers (Helianthus sp.) are such a great annual for so many reasons.
 First of all, they are so darn cheerful with their big, bright blooms during the hottest part of the summer.
 They are also easy to grow.
 Just poke them into the ground and keep them well-watered until they germinate and then stand back because they thrive in rich soil and heat.
 The pollen is loved by bees and the seeds are attractive to birds.